carl-alberto/octo-journey-zcom-event/plugins/event-organizer-tools/readme.txt

 == Installation ==

-Installing "Simple Event Organizer" can be done either by searching for "Simple Event Organizer" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "Event Organizer Tools" can be done either by searching for "Event Organizer Tools" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org
 2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard